Search

 Each one of Van Gogh's irises is unique.
 He carefully studied their movements and shapes to create a variety of curved silhouettes bounded by wavy, twisting, and curling lines.
 The painting's first owner, French art critic Octave Mirbeau, one of Van Gogh's earliest supporters, wrote: "How well he has understood the exquisite nature of flowers!"

-Stretched Canvas is stretched by hand over 1.5" thick pine bars and printed on cotton poly matte finish canvas.
-Each canvas is hand coated with Hahnemuhle UV/Archive coating, these are Swiss quality best in industry canvases.
+Stretched Canvas is stretched over 1.25" thick pine bars and printed on heavy cotton poly matte finish canvas.
+Comes with mounting brackets.
+These are Made in USA or Europe depending upon your location.

 Artwork in this collection is from The J. Paul Getty Museum.
-Reproduction rights are reserved by the copyright owner and used under license by Archivea GmbH. .
+Reproduction rights are reserved by the copyright owner and used under license by Archivea.